-Use the 'New' button to create a new database.
-In the new dialog, enter the parent folder of the project source code, select the programming language and enter the destination path for the Code Miner database.
-When you click the Create button details of the build are displayed in the log window.
+Editor, click on the 'New' button to create a new database.

+In the 'Create Code Miner Database' dialog, specify the folder(s) containing the project source code, select the programming language and enter the destination path for the Code Miner database.
+When you click on the 'Compile' button, details of the build are displayed in the log window.

-When the process is complete press the 'Add' button to add the newly created database to the library.
+When the process is complete click on the 'Add' button to add the newly created database to the library.